raul23/steering-behaviors/README.rst

 - The author Paul Roberts implemented the avoidance algorithm in C# using the Unity game engine.
 - Avoidance is part of many other kinds of **steering behaviors** (e.g. flocking or evading) and hence has a weigth associated with it (0.75, the lowest value).
-However, for the sake of this avoidance project, I only included the wandering behavior so that the green "zombies" can at least move around the map.
+However, for the sake of this avoidance project, I only included the `wandering behavior <#in-javascript-a-port-of-paul-roberts-c-implementation-of-wandering>`_ so that the green "zombies" can at least move around the map.
 - I added nine rectangular obstacles by leaving some space between them so that the green "zombies" can take a path between them.